 This might have been the most fun I had ever had on a day activity and once the day was over, my heart was fluttering with excitement and cuteness overload.
-We went to the seal rescue centre in Pieterburen, Groningen and at the end of the day; we released 3 seals back into the wild at the Wadden Sea.
+We went to the seal rescue center in Pieterburen, Groningen and at the end of the day; we released 3 seals back into the wild at the Wadden Sea.

-If you’re travelling to the Netherlands soon, and you’re looking for a fun day trip from Amsterdam or things to do in Groningen or Friesland with or without kids, than a visit to the seal rescue centre in Pieterburen might interest you.
+If you’re traveling to the Netherlands soon, and you’re looking for a fun day trip from Amsterdam or things to do in Groningen or Friesland with or without kids, then a visit to the seal rescue center in Pieterburen might interest you.

-Seal Rescue Centre in Pieterburen
+Seal Rescue Center in Pieterburen

-The seal rescue centre in Pieterburen is actually quite old.
-The little village of Pieterburen is located in the province of Groningen, all the way in the North part of the Netherlands.
+The seal rescue center in Pieterburen is the best place to see seals in the Netherlands.
+The little village of Pieterburen is located in the province of Groningen, all the way to the North part of the Netherlands.

 They have quarantine wards, heated and monitored 24/7.
-They have a sick ward and an outdoor play pen for the little seals that are strong enough to go outside.
-Eventually, all seals that are healthy enough will be released back into the wild at the Wadden sea.
+They have a sick ward and an outdoor playpen for the little seals that are strong enough to go outside.
+Eventually, all seals that are healthy enough will be released back into the wild at the Wadden Sea.

 Unesco World Hertitage: the Wadden Sea

-The Wadden Sea is a unique nature reserve off the coast of the Netherlands, Germany and Denmark.
-Little islands for the coast created a unique eco-system where the tides control nature.
-Due to the tides a variety of species and flora can flourish at the Wadden Sea.
+The Wadden Sea is a unique nature reserve off the coast of the Netherlands, Germany, and Denmark.
+Little islands for the coast created a unique ecosystem where the tides control nature.
+Due to the tides, a variety of species and flora can flourish at the Wadden Sea.

-Visit the Seal Rescue Centre in Pieterburen
+Visit the Seal Rescue Center in Pieterburen

-Although the seal rescue centre in Pieterburen is a research and rescue centre for seals, you can also visit it.
-They allow visits to educate people about the influence humans have on the nature in the Wadden Sea and the habitat of the seals and also to raise awareness about our impact on the animals.
+Although the seal rescue center in Pieterburen is a research and rescue center for seals, you can also visit it.
+They allow visits to educate people about the influence humans have on nature in the Wadden Sea and the habitat of the seals and also to raise awareness about our impact on the animals.

 As Pieterburen is quite far from places like Amsterdam, you might want to book a hotel in Pieterburen or the surrounding area.
-Excellent excuse to crash and recover from the seal cuteness overload!
+An excellent excuse to crash and recover from the seal cuteness overload!

 Sustainable travel and animals

 I know many people don’t like to visit zoos because they feel animals should not be kept in a cage.
-You might feel the same way about the seal rescue centre in Pieterburen, but after my visit there I can inform you it is one of the moist sustainable ways to travel and see animals.
+You might feel the same way about the seal rescue center in Pieterburen, but after my visit there I can inform you it is one of the most sustainable ways to travel and see animals.

 A look behind the scenes

-You can get a little bit closer to the seals who are already outside and you get a ton of information about how the rescue centre operates and what the problems for the seals are and why they need our help sometimes.
+You can get a little bit closer to the seals who are already outside and you get a ton of information about how the rescue center operates and what the problems for the seals are and why they need our help sometimes.

 The main reason for our visit to Pieterburen was to release seals into the wild at the Wadden Sea!
 How exciting is that?!
-The seals will be released by the people of the rescue centre and you can join them.
+The seals will be released by the people of the rescue center and you can join them.
 It will cost €40,00 to join but this money will go directly back to the seals.

 We joined them at an appropriate distance to see their first steps back into the wild!
 I was so excited.
-The centre rescued 2 seals with lungworm and they were almost 1 year old.
+The center rescued 2 seals with lungworm and they were almost 1 year old.
 The other seal was a lot younger and was abandoned by his mother.

 Pictures of the seals released into the wild at the Wadden Sea

 My boyfriend, who is a professional photographer, took his telelens to take these amazing images.
 Don’t think we were that close to the animals, we kept our distance as they took their first swim in the Wadden Sea after almost 3 months!

 The two common seals almost ran out their crates and splashed into the water quickly.
 They swam around for a good 10 minutes before they disappeared.
 The little grey seal was a bit more anxious and took his time.

 Below you can find more images of the seal released into the wild at the Wadden Sea.
-Feel free to look for dates and activities at the seal rescue centre in Pieterburen to see if you can join such an activity too!
+Feel free to look for dates and activities at the seal rescue center in Pieterburen to see if you can join such an activity too!

 Sharing is caring!

 Are you thinking of travel to the Netherlands?
-Do you look for a sustainable way to travel and see wild animals at the Wadden Sea?
+Do you look for a sustainable way to travel and see wild animals at the Wadden Sea like the seals in the Netherlands?
 Then the activity to release seals into the wild at the Wadden Sea might be the right fit for you!